jdm79/chitter-challenge-react/README.md

 # Chitter Challenge

-We are going to write a small Twitter clone that will allow the users to post messages to a public stream.
+Write a small Twitter clone that will allow the users to post messages to a public stream.

 Features:
 ## STRAIGHT UP